 I would love to be a part of your next project!
-I feel confident that I can add quality and texture to your projects, while giving the song what it needs.
-My job is to serve the song!
+I feel confident that I can add quality and texture to your projects, while giving the song what it needs!

 1 ReviewsEndorse Garrett Anderson

 Interview with Garrett Anderson

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I had a close friend of mine who put out his own EP a while back ago.
 His style and musical influences are pretty different from my own.
 However, he wanted me to play and help produce this project for him.
 The hardest part of this project was when I decided that it did not need any piano on it.
 Instead it strictly called for Rhodes, Wurlitzer, Hammond B3, etc. While I especially love these instruments, piano is my "home".
 It's where I am the most comfortable.
 This project stretched me creatively and musically more than I have been in a while, and that is a great thing!
 It turned out great, and I was especially proud of the parts that I played to contribute to his songs.

 Q: What are you working on at the moment?